WASasquatch/was-node-suite-comfyui/README.md

 ### A node suite for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) with many new nodes, such as image processing, text processing, and more.

-### [Share Workflows](https://github.com/WASasquatch/was-node-suite-comfyui/wiki/Workflow-Examples) to the `/workflows/` directory.
+### [Share Workflows](https://github.com/WASasquatch/was-node-suite-comfyui/wiki/Workflow-Examples) to the workflows wiki.
 Preferably embedded PNGs with workflows, but JSON is OK too.
 [You can use this tool to add a workflow to a PNG file easily](https://colab.research.google.com/drive/1hQMjNUdhMQ3rw1Wcm3_umvmOMeS_K4s8?usp=sharing)

 # Important Updates